 Even the somewhat inhospitable Oregon coast March weather couldn’t stop a record breaking number of players from coming to the 22nd Annual Western BCA 8-Ball Championships March 12-19, 2017.
 Chinook Winds Casino Resort again rolled out the red carpet for 1447 players who came to play in the 15 divisions offered.
 Whether it was Mixed Scotch Doubles, Singles or Teams, the players came to get their portion of the almost $137,000 up for grabs.

 The 8-Ball Championships were again preceded by the 4th Annual Chinook Winds Open 8-Ball Championships, beginning on Thursday, March 11, 2017.
 Hopefully, you were able to come and see some of the greats of our game play as well as some of our own players turn in some pretty good performances.
-If not, recorded videos will soon be available.
-The full article will be posted separately on the Western BCA website as well as in some pool publications.
+If not, recorded videos are available and the full article is posted separately on the Western BCA website.

 Fun Night was Saturday, March 11.
 Besides the usual Mini-Tournaments, handicapped 10-Ball and lots of tables for practice, the finals of the CWO were also going on.
 Needless to say, the room was packed.
 The handicapped 10-Ball drew 46 players from all divisions wanting that first taste of competition.
 In the end, GrandMaster Stan Tourangeau (LTD) played Open A player Jerald Davenport (CC) for the $250 first place prize.
 Stan didn’t let a little thing like giving his opponent a couple of games slow him down as he won 1st place and $250.
 Jerald, in 2nd place got $150.
 Others cashing were: 3/4th ($80) David Bersenadze (LTD) and Dave Chavez (NPL), 5-8th ($40) Ben Merton (NPL), Clifford Maxson (NPL), John Carnes (LTD) and Ed Slade (LTD) and 9-12th ($25) Jason Hecock (LTD), Randy White (NPL), Jared Santoyo, Linn Petty (EV), Kirsten Fery (NPL), Tina Krause (NPL), Scott Chandler (LTD), Pat Gamble (MTV).